-This is probably the most important article I have ever written.
+This is probably the most important article I have written to date.
 I know most of you won’t read it because of its length.
 If you do read it, you will know more about the cause and prevention of back pain than most health professionals who treat this problem.
 If you or someone close to you has ever had their back “go out” or developed a chronic, recurring backache, this article explains why.
 I will also share with you the best thing you can start doing right now that has helped me and thousands of my patients overcome back pain.

 I have been treating spine problems for over 20 years and I have observed that back pain presents itself in one of three scenarios…

 Scenario 1: You are getting yourself ready to go about your day, you bend forward to put on your socks or pick something up and all of a sudden your back “goes out” and you feel a sharp, stabbing pain.
 You have difficulty understanding how this could possibly happen.
 It wasn’t anything strenuous.
 “All I did was bend over!”

 Scenario 2: You bend forward to lift something heavy and when you go to lift, again your back “goes out” and you feel a sharp, stabbing pain.
 This one you can understand.
 It was fairly strenuous.
 “Maybe I lifted the wrong way?”

 Scenario 3: The muscles in your back begin to tighten up and you develop a deep dull ache.
 It may have been from some activity you did from the previous day or it started for no apparent reason.
 There was no immediate “incident” that set it off.
 It does get better, but always seems to come back from time to time.

 I discuss more on why these scenarios happen later in the article.